PierreDespereaux/AboutMe/README.md

 ![i1Q87Su.png](https://i.imgur.com/i1Q87Su.png) ![xymDXEI.png](https://i.imgur.com/xymDXEI.png)

 The Dragonborn DLC added shrines and blessings for both Azura and Boethiah to the game.
 However, these shrines are not present at these prince's holy places in Skyrim.
-This tiny mod adds a Shrine of Azura at the Shrine of Azura (go figure) and a Shrine of Boethiah at Sacellum of Boethiah.
+This tiny mod adds a Shrine of Azura at the Shrine of Azura (go figure) and a Shrine of Boethiah at the Sacellum of Boethiah.

 [![Civil%20War%20Deserters.png](https://raw.githubusercontent.com/PierreDespereaux/PierreDespereaux/master/assets/images/banners/Civil%20War%20Deserters.png)](https://www.nexusmods.com/skyrimspecialedition/mods/44497)